 Unlike some towns, Fairmount - Sidell isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fairmount - Sidell are a mix of both white- and blue-collar jobs.
 Overall, Fairmount - Sidell is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Fairmount - Sidell who work in management occupations (19.22%), office and administrative support (11.39%), and teaching (6.79%).

-In terms of college education, the citizens of Fairmount - Sidell rank slightly lower than the national average.
-16.60% of adults 25 and older in Fairmount - Sidell have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Fairmount - Sidell with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.60% of adults in Fairmount - Sidell have a bachelor's degree or advanced degree.

 The per capita income in Fairmount - Sidell in 2022 was $34,506, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $138,024 for a family of four.
 However, Fairmount - Sidell contains both very wealthy and poor people as well.